skaloud/DNA-metabarcoding-course/lesson1/lesson1.md

-# Lesson 1: Installation of Programs & Getting Access to MetaCentrum
+# Lesson 1: Installation of Programs, Download Data & Getting Access to MetaCentrum

 ## Programs Used in the Course
 in this course we will use the following programs.
 Below are instructions for installing them.